jawr/dns/README.md

 	"id": 1
 }
 ```
+The `data` field contains a base64 encoded JSON object that is taken from [python-whois](https://github.com/joepie91/python-whois) output.

 | Method | Endpoint | Return | Description |
 | -------- | ------ | ------- | --------- |